lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 ---

 This course, *Regional and Local Public Finance*, builds on previous courses (Public Sector Economics, Public Finance, Tax System I), and focuses on the discussion of <b>centralization versus decentralization</b> of the fiscal system.
-Here you can find the information for part <b>two</b> (decentralization of govt expenditure & inter-govt grants) and <b>three</b> (internatioanl comparison & policy analysis)</b> of it.
+Here you can find the information for <b>parts two</b> (decentralization of govt expenditure & inter-govt grants) and <b>three</b> (internatioanl comparison & policy analysis) of it.

-The first part of the course is taught by [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home), discussing decentralization of taxation.
+(The first part of the course is taught by [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home), discussing decentralization of taxation.)

 There are **16 two-hour lectures** in these my part: